seancliftonsimon/RubyEstimator/RAILWAY_DEPLOYMENT.md

 2. Upload the JSON file to your Railway deployment

 3. Import the data:

    ```python
    from vehicle_data import import_database_from_json
    import_database_from_json("vehicle_data_backup_YYYYMMDD_HHMMSS.json")
    ```

+## Quick Fix for Current Issue

+Since the persistent volume isn't working, try this immediate solution:

+1. **Go to Railway dashboard** → Variables tab
+2. **Add environment variable**:
+   - Name: `DATABASE_PATH`
+   - Value: `/tmp/vehicle_weights.db`
+3. **Redeploy** your app

+This will use the `/tmp` directory which may persist better between deployments than the current setup.